Prairie Moraine Friends Inc, Verona, Wisconsin

 • $2,000 for the "Bluebirds in the Park" project that will include purchase of two interpretive signs and cedar boards for constructing bluebird houses, to support community education about the bluebirds that live in the park.

-Visit Foundation for Dane County Parks website to learn more
+Visit Foundation for Dane County Parks blog to learn more

 BLUEBIRD MONITORING AT PRAIRIE MORAINE - Highlights from 2021